GrapesJS/grapesjs/docs/modules/Assets.md

     // props.close (Function) - A callback to close the Asset Manager
     // props.remove (Function<Asset>) - A callback to remove an asset
     // props.select (Function<Asset, boolean>) - A callback to select an asset
-    // props.container (HTMLElement) - The element where you can append your UI
+    // props.container (HTMLElement) - The element where you should append your UI

     // Here you would put the logic to render/update your UI.
 });